apache/druid/docs/tutorials/tutorial-sketches-theta.md

 ### Filtered metrics

 Druid has the capability to use [filtered metrics](../querying/sql-aggregations.md).
-This means we can include a WHERE clause in the SELECT part of the query.
+This means you can include a WHERE clause in the SELECT part of the query.
 > In the case of Theta sketches, the filter clause has to be inserted between the aggregator and the estimator.

 As an example, query the total unique users that watched _Bridgerton:_